 The policy and framework are benchmarked to COSO ERM 2017 (COSO), a leading practice risk management standard.
-Spark has used this standard since July 2018 when we transitioned to the Aqile Operating Model.
+Spark has used this standard since July 2018 when we transitioned to the Agile Operating Model.

-For more information on our risk management processes, see Spark's Annual Report 2020, pages 46-48 and page 112.
+For more information on our risk management processes, see the Spark Annual Report 2021, pages 52 to 54.